chip-js/chip/README.md

 ## Chip Models

-Chip's models are responsbile for loading and storing the data from the remote data store (in this context remote means 'separate from the application' and can include servers in a far away land or the local storage in the browser).
+Chip doesn't come with models!
+Our view is that POJO's (Plain 'ol Javascript Objects) are sufficient for carrying out the responsibility of managing state and loading and storing the data from the remote data store (in this context remote means 'separate from the application' and can include servers in a far away land or the local storage in the browser).

+With that said, we see a few cases where some level of abstraction is likely going to help an application.
+For instance, if the API you are working with has a set of patterns that are consistent, you may opt to abstract that into a higher level model.

 ## Chip Routes